lunarc/lunarc_docs/docs/MATLAB.md

     # filenames stdout and stderr - customise, include %j
     #SBATCH -o process_%j.out
     #SBATCH -e process_%j.err
+    # Can only use one node
+    #SBATCH -N 1
+    # Make sure that you are the only one using the node (not strictly necessary with the -N 1 option)
+    #SBATCH --exclusive

     # write this script to stdout-file - useful for scripting errors
     cat $0